owncast/owncast.github.io/content/docs/sslproxies/caddy.md

 type: subpages
 ---

-[Caddy](https://caddyserver.com/) is the fastest way to get a reverse proxy setup with a certificate from [Let's Encrypt](https://letsencrypt.org/).
-It offers automatic configuration of SSL with a single command.
+[Caddy](https://caddyserver.com/) is the fastest way to setup a SSL reverse proxy with a free certificate from [Let's Encrypt](https://letsencrypt.org/).
+It offers automatic configuration of HTTPS with a single command.

 {{< btn-copy text="caddy reverse-proxy --from owncast.mydomain.com --to 127.0.0.1:8080" >}}
 {{< highlight bash >}}